mirrors-git/wg-peer/#wg-peer.md

 **\<peer\>** is the peer public key as shown by list command

+Added peers config files for respective clients are saved in `/etc/wireguard/clients`.

 ### Examples
 - list peers: `wg-peer l`
 - add a new peer: `wg-peer a`